 Pilate’s wickedness and weakness were conscripted by God as the means whereby his saving promises came to fruition.
 It was really God who delivered Jesus over to death for our sins and raised him to life for our justification (Rom 4:25) and God who “did not spare his own son, but gave him up for us all” (Rom 8:32) … In fulfillment of the scriptural promises Jesus’s death brought about the end of exile – not only Israel’s exile from the divine presence but even more importantly the exile of Adam and Eve from the garden of Eden.
 Jesus’s crucifixion brought about the end of enmity and the end of estrangement between God and humanity. (pp 124-125)

 Further, Bird discusses the various theories/images of atonement and notes that it is “very difficult to reduce the effect of the cross to just one of these” though “each of them is saying something that is either true or at least partially true” (pp 129, 131).
 He wisely concludes that “the promise of forgiveness is an aptly abbreviated summary of the message of the gospel” and “as such, talking about ‘forgiveness’ should easily be our go-to image for unpacking the significance of Jesus’s death, the atonement, and the offer of salvation” (p 130).
-I could not agree more and the theme of forgiveness would certainly resonate with believer and unbeliever alike.
+I could not agree more and the theme of forgiveness would certainly resonate with believer and unbeliever alike (on which see my post).
 Bird does, however, admit to gravitating “toward the victory theory as the integrative model for the atonement” (p 133).

 The time taken on Gal 2:20 was moving.
 He writes: